kristley/norwegian-character-support/README.md

 If you want to edit the program you have to edit the .ahk-file.
 To run the .ahk-file you have to download [AutoHotkey](https://www.autohotkey.com/) and either run it through AutoHotkey, or convert it to an executable (.exe) by using "Convert .ahk to .exe" that comes with the AutoHotkey program.

+## How to make the script run on startup

+Windows:

+1. Download this this repo as a .zip folder.
+2. Open the "Startup" folder in Windows by pressing Windows-key + R, and typing in `shell:startup`
+3. Extract the `NorwayLanguage.exe` file to the "Startup" folder

+And that should be it!